sweeneyian/VersiLab_Plugin/README.md

 ## Next To Do

 Native OpenCV dll files get imported during runtime using `FileChooser` to specify a local directory.
 OpenCV can then be used to acquiring images from Webcam.
-It is possible that a similar method would work with `Bytedeco`, which shows the most promise for implementing universal hardware controls of specialised cameras, such as Grasshopper from FlyCapture2 dll files, which would be the next line of investigation and integration.
+It is possible that a similar method would work with `Bytedeco`, which shows the most promise for implementing universal hardware controls of specialised cameras, such as Grasshopper from FlyCapture2 dll files, which would be the next line of investigation and integration for having a modular approach to hardware for real-time image acquisition and processing.

 http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22flycapture-platform%22